Sphoorthi-P/Sele/README.md

-Collection of all multiple projects
+Collection of all multiple projects related to selenium